simonsobs/SOLikeT/docs/developers.rst

 Checking code in development
 ----------------------------
 To see if codes you have written when developing SOLikeT are valid and will pass the Continuous Integration (CI) tests which we require for merging on github.
+Tests will be run whenever you open a Pull Request , convert a PR from draft to ready-to-review or request a review or re-review of an existing PR.

 If you are using conda, the easiest way to run tests (and the way we run them) is to use tox-conda::